The Agave Guide

 • Environmental Notes: Prefers rocky, shaded hillsides between 1,500–2,200 m.

-💡 MAD Tip: Tobalá rarely reproduces through offshoots (hijuelos), relying mostly on seeds.
+Tobalá rarely reproduces through offshoots (hijuelos), relying mostly on seeds.
 Many mezcaleros replant its seeds near flowering quiotes to preserve genetic diversity — a quiet act of conservation rooted in tradition.

 Agave marmorata – Tepeztate